evano811/Group25-2.0/test/ABTEST.md

 **Variations:**
 - Variant A (Control): Users do not have the option to save events or receive notifications for upcoming events.
 - Variant B (Experimental): Users are provided with the option to save events to a personalized list and opt-in to receive notifications for saved events.

+**A/B Test 4:** Notifications

+**User Story 4**

+**Click-Through Rate**

+**Hypothesis:**
+There is no use to an app that is difficult to navigate through!
+We want to make sure that our users are able to navigate through all of the great features of our app, such as our map and list views, along with event details.
+We also want to make a personalized experience for all, so that they can access the features most relevant to them.
+Users who are able to log in and are brought directly through the app to their most useful screen are more likely to use the app more efficiently.
+The less time a user takes to find their desired event, the better!

+**Experiment:**
+To test our hypothesis, we will introduce personal preferences to the application

+**Variations:**
+- Variant A (Control): Users will be brought to a default view and will navigate to their desired screen manually.
+- Variant B (Experimental): Users will be brought to their "favorite" screen, which will be customizable through a setting the user must set.